REVOLT N REIGN Terms & GLOSSARY

 May target other Attack cards via AoA

-May have up to 2 copies per unique card name
+May have up to 1 copy per unique card name

-Maximum 2 unique Attack cards may have duplicates if no other duplicates exist
+Maximum 4 unique Attack card names may have duplicates

 B